dns-vsm/embeddings/README.md

-# embeddings
+# DNS-VSM
-Pre-trained vectors for DNS embeddings
+Vector Space Model for DNS (DNS-VSM) is a set of pre-trained vectors (embeddings) for Internet domain names.